liquinlab/elm-smile/docs/steps.md

 <img src="/images/steps.png" width="600" alt="steps example" style="margin: auto;">

 Here, we introduce the concept of a "step" and how to programmatically advance through a sequence of steps within a particular View.
-The same concept is also used to add sequential build to any type of view (e.g., a sequence of instructions, a multi-part form, or an animation).
+The canonical use is for trials within an experiment, but the same concept applies for any sequential presentation (e.g., a sequence of instructions, a multi-part form, or an animation).

 ::: tip Steps are like builds in a Keynote/Powerpoint animation

-By way of analogy, thing of different [Views](/views) as slides in a Keynote/Powerpoint presentation while a step is like a build or animation **within** a slide.
+By way of analogy, think of different [Views](/views) as slides in a Keynote/Powerpoint presentation while a step is like a build or animation **within** a slide.

 :::

-A key feature of stepped Views is that they persist their state in the browswer using local storage.
-This means that if the subject reloads the pages, or navigates to a different site and then returns, the task will resume from the same step.
-This is nice because it helps ensure that subjects are always completing the set of steps/trials assigned to them and are not able to start the task over (possibly introducing biased data from practice effects or exposure to manipulations).
+A key feature of stepped Views is that their state persists in the browswer through the use of local storage.
+This means that if the subject reloads the page, or navigates to a different site and then returns, the task will resume from the same step.
+This is nice because it helps ensure that subjects are always completing the set of steps/trials assigned to them and are not able to start the task over (possibly introducing biased data from practice effects or exposure to different manipulations).
 You can learn more about this feature by reading about how to [persist stepper state](#persisting-stepper-state)

 ## Create a stepped View